Inclined Retaining Wall

-The design table above presents for the reinforced block retaining walls are Indicative designs based upon a base material with allowable bearing pressure of >200kPa.
+The design table above are Indicative designs for inclined retaining walls based upon a base material with allowable bearing pressure of >200kPa.

-The retained material is assumed to be well graded, granular backfill with back of wall drainage or weep holes to relieve hydrostatic pressure.
+The design uses well graded, granular backfill with the back of the wall having drainage to relive hydrostatic pressure.

 All indicative information presented in this table is based upon assumed loading and ground conditions and may be subject to change following detailed, site specific design.

 Inclined Concrete Interlocking Blocks

 The selection of the block sizes will depend upon the retaining wall design.
 Interlocking concrete block walls are faster to build and have a long life span compered to gabion basket.